gt-crnch-rg/read-the-docs/docs/general/rg-getting-started.rst

 How do I Access RG machines?
 --------------------------------

-**NOTE: You should use your GT Passport username and password to access all CRNCH RG nodes and resources!**
+**NOTE: You should use your GT Passport username (e.g, gburdell3) and password to access all CRNCH RG nodes and resources!**

 Once you receive a note that your account has been approved, you can test your login to the testbed.
 To access Rogues Gallery machines from off campus you need to either